-In this study, we conducted a global aerosol reanalysis named the Japanese Reanalysis for Aerosol (JRAero) for the period 2011-2015, and validated it quality with AOD measurements.
-The valued-added MODIS AOD observations provided by the

-- 10 NRL and the University of North Dakota (NRL-UND MODIS AODs) were assimilated into the MASINGAR mk-2 (Model of Aerosol Species IN the Global AtmospheRe), a global aerosol transport model developed at JMA's Meteorological Research Institute (MRI), by using a two-dimensional variational data assimilation system.
+In this study, we conducted a global aerosol reanalysis named the Japanese Reanalysis for Aerosol (JRAero) for the period 2011-2015.
+The valued-added MODIS AOD observations provided by the NRL and the University of North Dakota (NRL-UND MODIS AODs) were assimilated into the MASINGAR mk-2 (Model of Aerosol Species IN the Global AtmospheRe), a global aerosol transport model developed at JMA's Meteorological Research Institute (MRI), by using a two-dimensional variational data assimilation system.
 This paper constitutes a comprehensive report on JRAero.
 The aerosol model, the data assimilation method, and the observation data used in this study are outlined in Sects.
 2.1-2.3, and the set-up of the reanalysis is presented in Sect.
 2.4.
-Section 3 focuses on the sanity - 15 check and evaluation of the reanalysis product with MODIS AOD and independent observation data.
+Section 3 focuses on the evaluation of the reanalysis product with independent observation data.
 We present our conclusions in Sect.
 4, and we offer remarks on future directions in the development of this reanalysis in Sect.
 5.